-YHWH gave mankind His Torah to keep us safe "the world" - a place where, after Adam and Eve had eaten from the tree of the knowledge of good and evil, we could know the difference between right and wrong, good and bad.
+YHWH gave mankind His Torah to keep His people safe from "the world" - a place where, after Adam and Eve had eaten from the tree of the knowledge of good and evil, we could know the difference between right and wrong, good and bad.
 In short, He gave us a Divine blueprint for moral, holy living.
 Basically: "I am the Creator who made you; worship me only.
 Do this but don't do that, or else you and others will get hurt.
 Eat this but don't eat that because it could make you sick or kill you.
 Treat your fellow man thusly.
 Follow my rules and all will go well with you and yours."

 Unfortunately religion and religiosity crept into the world and broke the relationship with YHWH and His people, most of whom insisted on "jumping the fence."
 Like Adam and Eve, He gave us all the choice to obey Him, or not.
 They chose not to, as have most of their offspring!
 But the thing is, if we don't obey YHWH, then we are catering to Satan.
 There is no in between; no "tolerance" which seems to be today's buzzword....